What are the goals of the GBR?

 What is the Global Bird Collision Mapper?

-The Global Bird Collision Mapper is an online geo-mapping tool designed to help user easily report the locations of bird collisions with buildings.
-The details of each report can be seen by anyone who visits birdmapper.org.
+The Global Bird Collision Mapper is an online geo-mapping tool designed for registered users to report the locations of bird collisions with buildings.
+The details of each report can be seen by anyone who visits birdmapper.org/app/.

 To help increase awareness and follow Global Bird Collision Mapper entries as they happen, simply copy and paste the below code into your website index file: